Help & Support

 You can call in for a brief visit to browse and select literature relating to cancer, or you can drop in and chat to one of their trained volunteers for as long as you need to.
 If you are unable to attend Noble’s Hospital, you can always give them a call on telephone number 650735.

-There is also an additional information drop-in service at the Henry Bloom Noble Library, Duke Street, Douglas.
-The service provides an information stand to members the general public, offering a range of cancer information, including hair loss, financial support, the emotional aspects of cancer, and also wider issues relating to health and wellbeing of those when affected by cancer.
-In addition to the information stand, a Volunteer from the Noble’s Hospital Macmillan Cancer Information Centre will be present on the last Friday of each month, between 11am and 2pm, offering non-clinical verbal support and guidance relating to any of the booklets provided.
+There are also additional information drop-in services at the Henry Bloom Noble Library, Duke Street, Douglas and Castletown Civic Centre.
+The service provides an information stand to members of the general public, offering a range of cancer information, including hair loss, financial support, the emotional aspects of cancer, and also wider issues relating to health and wellbeing of those affected by cancer.
+In addition to the information stand, a Volunteer from the Noble’s Hospital Macmillan Cancer Information Centre will be present offering non-clinical verbal support and guidance relating to any of the booklets provided on the last Friday of each month in Douglas, between 11am and 2pm and on the last Wednesday of every month in Castletown between 10am and 1pm.

 Often there are loads of medical terms used when talking about cancer – if you don’t know what they mean, ask!